Sean12697/blog_v2/src/content/posts/2019-04-09-my-experience-with-static-ssr.md

 ### Blog Post Listing

-My blog having a site map, allows me to use the `node-fetch` npm package to simply fetch that xml into my code, then with the `xml-js` package I can simply convert this to JSON and traverse it to generate my blogs listing.
+My blog having a site map, allows me to use the `node-fetch` npm package to simply fetch that xml into my, and code, then with the `xml-js` package I can simply convert this to JSON and traverse it to generate my blogs listing.

-Although, similar to when I was converting titles/names into suitable file names, I created a function to do it in reverse (kinda), this will turn all dashes into spaces and then all words into capitalised versions.
+Although, similar to when I was converting titles and names into suitable file names, I created a function to do it in reverse (kinda).
+This will turn all dashes into spaces and then all words into capitalised versions.

 ```javascript
 function urlToText(url) {